mozilla/addons-server/docs/topics/development/waffle.md

 Flags can be used if you want to do a gradual rollout a feature over time or to a subset of users.

-We have a flag `2fa-enforcement-for-developers-and-special-users` in production now.

 ## Creating/Deleting a switch

 Switches are added via database migrations.